kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - each version of an object is deletable
 - MFA delete allows to delete data with MFA token
 - presigned urls allows to embed access rights for private object inside url.
 You can share the link and anonymous user will be able to get it.
 Use case: possible to get access to the complete private bucket
+- **s3 presigned url** is a temporary URL that allows users to see assigned S3 objects using the creator's credentials.
 - presigned url is expirable. you use identity of the user who created the url.
 If you generate a presigned URL via a role, the URL may stop working faster then it will be expired
+- presigned url allows to upload and download files
 - you can't come back to standard storage class via automatic rules
+- s3 encryption has no additional charge

 **Tiers:**
 - standard: default, when usage is unknown, replicated 3+ AZs, durability 99.99999999999%.
 Latency = ms